dhup04/vsd_2024/README.md

 To start the magic tool with better graphics, we can use the command magic -d XR &.

-image

 Content of .magicrc file by using command vi .magicrc

-image

 Lab introduction to Magic and steps to load Sky130 tech-rules Use the command magic -d XR

 to open the magic tool.
 Open the met3.mag file from the file menu. we will see different layouts with different DRC values, called rule numbers.

-image

 These rule number we can found at Google-Skywater documentation.

-image

 Now we will select the any layout area and check drc why in tckon.

-image

 Next, select a blank area and hover the mouse pointer over the metal3 contact icon.
 Press the p button and type 'pek' in the tkcon.
 Then execute the command cif see VIA2 in the tkcon tab.

 we will see a bunch of black squares appear inside the area.

-image

 Lab exercise to fix poly.9 error in Sky130 tech-file Now, we will open the poly.mag file in the magic tool with the helo of the command load poly.mag in the tkcon terminal.

-image

 Now consider the rule poly.9 then check the website for that particular rule.

-image

-image

 To find the error, we can look at the sky130A.tech file which is present in the drc_tests directory. we can open this file with the text editor of Linux itself.

-image

 Search for 'poly.9' in the sky130A.tech file.
 It appears in both the POLY and uhrpoly sections, where the rules are not set properly.
 Add a change in both sections.

-image

-image

 After making changes to the sky130A.tech file, click on Save and close the editor file.

 Next, execute the command tech load sky130A.tech in the tkcon terminal.
-Then, run the drc check as shown below.
+Then, run the drc check.

-image

 Lab exercise to implement poly resistor spacing to diff and tap To correctly implement poly resistor spacing, we will need to make changes to the sky130A.tech file again.

-image

 Now will execute in Tkon after saving.

-image

 To check for errors, we can make a copy of the poly.9 model from the poly.mag file in the magic window.

-image

 To find the description of a DRC error, we can select the area with the error in the magic window and then run the command drc why in the tkcon terminal.

 This will give a description of the error.

-image

-Lab challenge exercise to describe DRC error as geometrical construct Now we will make some changes in sky130A.tech file which are as follows:
+Lab challenge exercise to describe DRC error as geometrical construct

-image

-image

 To find the nwell.6 model error, open the nwell.mag file in the magic tool.
 In the figure, the deep nwell is shown in yellow stripes and the nwell is shown in dotted green pattern.

-image

 This error can be seen at the site as well.

-image

 Lab challenge to find missing or incorrect rules and fix them Now we will open the magic tool and execute the commands drc style drc(full) and drc check.

-image

 Day 4 - Pre-layout timing analysis and importance of good clock tree Timing modeling using delay tables